iceorb/InvisInject/README.md

 # InvisInject
-A toolkit for injecting hidden text into images with seamless blending to test AI vulnerability and injection safety.
+A toolkit for injecting hidden text/prompts into images with [steganography based embeddings to test AI vulnerability and injection safety.](https://github.com/AnthenaMatrix/Image-Prompt-Injection)